bchcohenlab/rt-fMRI_Neurofeedback_of_ADHD/README.md

 ## Running fMRI Scans (MSIT, resting-state, and neurofeedback)
 **1. start psychopy, 2. participant reads instructions and presses button, 3. then scanner can be started** Right Thumb = volume up (regardless of keyboard)
-Right Index Finger = c
+Right Index Finger = c, 1?
-Left Thumb = a
+Left Thumb = a, 2?
-Left Index Finger = b
+Left Index Finger = b, 3?

 1) The first task-based scan is the multi-source interference task (MSIT).
 The stimuli for this task will be presented using PsychoPy.
 To start the task, type: